pluralsight/PS-AutoLab-Env/README.md

 Sometimes even if the virtual machine is running, manually shutting it down and restarting it can resolve the problem.
 Remember to wait at least 5 minutes before manually running the validation test again when restarting any virtual machine.

-As a last resort, manually break out of any testing loop, wipe the lab and start all-over.
+As a last resort, manually break out of any testing loop, wipe the lab, and restart the test.

 If you _still_ are having problems, wipe the lab and try a different configuration.
 This will help determine if the problem is with the configuration or a larger compatibility problem.